 - Never fly near emergency situations such as hurricanes and fire rescue efforts

-- Do not fly during conditions that reduce visibility especially in adverse weather conditions
+- Do not fly during conditions that reduce the visibility especially in adverse weather conditions

 - Never fly over sensitive infrastructure such as water treatment facilities, power generation facilities, government buildings, among others

-- Always remain in situational awareness of manned aircrafts flying at very low altitudes
+- Always remain in situational awareness of manned aircraft flying at very low altitudes

 Join Flying Clubs